OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/script_intro.md

 Introduction - Jon
 ------------

 "Welcome to Module 5 of the Open Science MOOC, on Open Research Software and Open Source.
-In this module, you will learn about the importance of open source software in modern research.
-We will provide you with the relevant knowledge and tools to transform software into something that can be openly accessed and re-used by others.
+In this module, we will learn about the importance of open source software in modern research.
+The module will help to equip us the relevant knowledge and tools to transform software into something that can be openly accessed and re-used by others.

 This video will answer a key question: Why is Open Source Software important for you and your research?
-To help with this, we have spoken with 6 researchers across the world who use Open Source Software in their daily practices, and can testify to the great impact it can have on their research workflows."
+To help with this, we have spoken with 6 researchers across the world who use Open Source Software in their daily practices, and can testify to the great impact it can have on their research workflows.
+Because Open Source is just as much about the people as it is the technology."

 Middle (body) - All